Irrational number: Square roots

 The square root of 2 was likely the first number proved irrational.
 The golden ratio is another famous quadratic irrational number.
 The square roots of all natural numbers that are not perfect squares are irrational and a proof may be found in quadratic irrationals.

 General roots

-The proof above for the square root of two can be generalized using the fundamental theorem of arithmetic.
+The proof for the irrationality of the square root of two can be generalized using the fundamental theorem of arithmetic.
 This asserts that every integer has a unique factorization into primes.
 Using it we can show that if a rational number is not an integer then no integral power of it can be an integer, as in lowest terms there must be a prime in the denominator that does not divide into the numerator whatever power each is raised to.
 Therefore, if an integer is not an exact kth power of another integer, then that first integer's kth root is irrational.

 Logarithms

 Perhaps the numbers most easy to prove irrational are certain logarithms.
 Here is a proof by contradiction that log2 3 is irrational (log2 3 ≈ 1.58 > 0).